2buntu/2buntu-blog/README.md

    Point your web browser to http://127.0.0.1:8000/

-### Additional notes:
+### Additional Notes:

-1. If you are contributing to the development of this project, please make sure changes you make to the `twobuntu/local_settings.py` file as described in Step 5 of the Installation Instructions are not committed along with the rest of your changes.
-To stop tracking it,
+* If you are contributing to the development of this project, please make sure changes you make to `twobuntu/local_settings.py` file as described in Step 5 of the installation instructions are not committed along with the rest of your changes.
+To stop tracking changes to this file:

         git update-index --assume-unchanged twobuntu/local_settings.py

-   To re-enable tracking on the file,
+  To re-enable tracking:

         git update-index --no-assume-unchanged twobuntu/local_settings.py